- Why Trust Us: Daniyal, who has roughly 150 hours in the game, is a reliable source for Marvel Snap guides!

 Deck 1: Filling Up The Locations

-To start the first round, place Ant-Man on the left for a safe start.
+- To start the first round, place Ant-Man on the left for a safe start.
 If Ant-Man isn’t available, use Squirrel Girl to fill up 1 space at every location.

-- Then in round 4, since we will have 5 energy to spare, we can set Mojo with Ant-Man on the left as well as set Scorpion at any location to cripple the opponent.
+- Then in round 4, since you will have 5 energy to spare, you can set Mojo with Ant-Man on the left as well as set Scorpion at any location to cripple the opponent.
 If Psylocke wasn’t placed in the third round, you could use Shuri instead.

 - And finally, you can place Onslaught alongside the other location-dependent characters at the left in the final round.
 Odin is a good alternative for round 6 as well, and he can be placed anywhere.

 Deck 2: Onslaught’s Slaughter

-- Then in round 2, we can place Psylocke or Medusa at the center location to ensure that the opponent doesn’t get a big lead in that area.
+- Then in round 2, you can place Psylocke or Medusa at the center location to ensure that the opponent doesn’t get a big lead in that area.
 Bishop is also a good alternative in round 2.

 - Round 4 is where you can either use Mojo or Devil Dinosaur at any non-empty location.

-Once we’re at round 5, we can put Iron Man alongside Ant-Man and the others at the left location.
-However, do not use Iron Man if you already have 3 filled spaces at the left location since we’re saving a spot for Onslaught.
+- Once you’re at round 5, you can put Iron Man alongside Ant-Man and the others at the left location.
+However, do not use Iron Man if you already have 3 filled spaces at the left location since you’re saving a spot for Onslaught.

 Deck 3: Slow and Steady Wins the Race